mihirkrishna/mihirkrishna/README.md

-- 🔭 I’m currently working on something cool related to AI
+- 🔭 I’m currently working on AI
 - 🌱 I’m still learning and improving my skills
 - 💬 Talks related to technology, AI and my work
 - 📫 How to reach me : mail me at mailmihirr@gmail.com